-- No, they can live an any state.
+- No, they can live in any state.
 There is no requirement that they live in the state where you reside.

-Question: Are creditor attorneys adapt at understanding the SPA Trust?
+Question: Are creditor attorneys adept at understanding the Special Power of Appointment Trust?

 - As a general rule that answer is “No.”

-- The SPA Trust concept has been around for years, but the implementation of it has been relatively limited.
+- The Special Power of Appointment Trust concept has been around for years, but the implementation of it has been relatively limited.
 This is because other structures such as LLCs and LPs have been much more widely used.
-But, the SPA trust has such great benefits, such as being recognized in every state that it is becoming more widely use.
+But, the Special Power of Appointment Trust has such great benefits, such as being recognized in every state now that it is becoming more widespread.
 Creditor attorneys are not yet accustomed to the trust and the ins and outs of them.
-Also the rock solid asset protection nature of them make them very difficult to break.
+Also, the rock-solid asset protection nature of them makes them very difficult to break.
 Many states have case law supporting them.